-The following is one of three really special dreams I had in 1986, a very meaningful year of my life, and has put perspective on much of my life’s experiences since.
+The following is one of three really special dreams I had a good number of years back, a very meaningful time of my life, and has put perspective on much of my life’s experiences since.

 There have been many meaningful dreams throughout my life, some of them even recent, but none match this one and another I call “The Old Man” in detail and meaning.

 I’ll do my best here to describe the dream I know as “Three Warriors and a Lamb” as I remember it now many years later in as much detail as if I’ve just awakened from it.
 I wish I could fully describe the many details, thoughts, actions and emotions involved in this vivid dream and paint you detailed pictures of all my eyes saw that day, what I heard, how I felt (both in weakness and strength) and what the old man was like that I feel so much love for, owe my life to and desire to be like today more than ever.

 I’d like you to see the poor, innocent, weak and weary lamb that was caught and kept prisoner for so long but is now anything but poor and prisoner at the conclusion of the dream.
 Words alone will not be able to show you everything I experienced that wonderful night but words are all I have.
 I’ll do my best to preserve this particular dream here with the best words I can find to adequately describe it, perhaps to have some meaning to even someone other than myself one day.

 The dream begins with me and two other young men who are my closest friends and comrades.
 We appear to be young and in the peak of health due in most part to intense training from one old man who has taken us in and raised us as his own, training us in every way for what he shares to be a single mission that will take all the skills, strength and mental and spiritual focus that we could possibly muster to pull off.
 But, the reward of accomplishing the mission will be so rewarding that it will forever change our lives, the life of the rescued and many others in the future!